Cheap Things to do in Melbourne, Australia: 25 ideas + tips + tricks

 Some of the best lanes for Melbourne street art are Hosier Lane, Caledonian Lane, ACDC Lane, Degraves Street and Union Lane.

 It’s also possible to catch cheap and sometimes free gigs around the city.
+Check online to see who’s playing and grab tickets early for discounts.
 Check out what’s on around town at The Tote, the Evelyn, the Espy, Section 8 or the Night Cat.

 You can often find cheap or even free live music in Melbourne